narenkannan/breakout2dgame/README.md

 #### This repo doesnt contains information on

 * Game development
-* Core Javascript.
+* Core Javascript and syntax.

 #### Intended Audiances:
-* Modern web developers
+* who wants to be a Modern web developers
-* Core Javascript programmers.
+* Javascript programmers upgrading to ES6.
-* Javascript trainers
+* trainers

 #### Prerequisite:
 * Basic Javascript knowledge.